Garangatang/Biomechanics_Asynchronous_CircuitPython_Code/README.md

 the lib folder contains all the CircuitPython Dependencies which need to be loaded onto the microcontroller in order for all functions to work.

-This repository as is can be downloaded and all files can be uploaded directly to a Seeeduino nrf52840 microcontroller.
+This repository as is can be downloaded and all files except host_ble_receiver.py can be uploaded directly to a Seeeduino nrf52840 microcontroller.